helm/community/helm-v3/000-helm-v3.md

   This is for consistency with `kubectl`, which added `-n` after Helm 2 was released.
 - `helm install` will _require_ a name, unless `--generate-name` is specified.
 This inverts the default behavior for Helm 2.
-- `helm serve` will be removed
+- `helm serve` and `helm reset` will be removed
+- `helm delete` will be renamed to `helm remove`, though `helm delete` will remain an alias.
+- `helm inspect` will be renamed `helm show`, though `helm inspect` will remain as an alias.

 Other changes to commands are described in their relevant sections within this document.

 ## Table of Contents